 First-Year Applicants

-The application period for the Fall intake with open on September 1 and close on February 10.
+The application period for the Fall intake opens September 1, and closes on February 10.

 Online application instructions

-1. Please see our TRU Law Application Instructions (2023) document for detailed instructions for the online version.
+1. Please see our TRU Law Application Instructions 2024 document for detailed instructions on how to apply.

 2. Complete an online application through the TRU Apply to a Program website.
-Note that you will need to first register for an EducationPlannerBC account.
-When completing your application, you will need to select "Fall 2023 (Sept-Dec)" for your start date, "Juris Doctor (Law) Applicant" for your application category, "Professional Degree" for your program level, and "Juris Doctor - Law (JD)" for your program.
-You will need to pay the non-refundable application fee by credit card to complete your online application.
+(Note that you will need to first register for an EducationPlannerBC account).
+When completing your application, you will need to select "Fall 2024 (Sept-Dec)" for your start date, "Juris Doctor (Law) Applicant" for your application category, "Professional Degree" for your program level, and "Juris Doctor - Law (JD)" for your program.

-5. Remember to request your transcripts to be sent to us directly from your post-secondary institutions.
+5. Remember to request your transcripts to be sent to us directly from your post-secondary institutions either via email (lawadmissions@tru.ca, MyCreds) or mail (Admissions, Faculty of Law, Thompson Rivers University, 805 TRU Way, Kamloops, BC, V2C 0C8).

 Admission Categories